ahav-tech/Crestron-ChromeDeviceEmulation/readme.md

 ## Notes ##

-A manual export with the portion of my Chrome configuration that has the Crestron touchpanel emulation details (from Crestron HTML5 microsite).
+A manual export with the portion of my Windows Chrome configuration that has the Crestron touchpanel emulation details (from Crestron HTML5 microsite).
 I do not know the User Agent String for the panels so I left this blank for now.

 You could try copying these into your configuration if you are game...